 The Mora’s first commissioned me in 2005 to create a painting for the space above their hearth that celebrated their wedding location and honeymoon in Italy.
-I customized it for the space, and it still works perfectly in their living room.
+I customized the artwork for their space, and it still works perfectly in their living room.
 This time, they wanted a painting for their bedroom that captured a blissful family vacation they spent in Southern France, specifically the Senanque Abbey, a visual highlight of their trip.

 For my commissioned paintings I always paint two pieces and let the client pick their favorite.
 In this case, the breathtaking view we wanted to capture was set.
-In the first painting I tried a pulled back view with softer colors.
-Peaceful, idylic.
-For the second painting I used stronger colors with the Abbey taking center stage, for a little more drama.
+In the first painting, I tried a pulled back view with softer colors.
+Peaceful, idyllic.
+For the second painting, I used stronger colors with the Abbey taking center stage, for a little more drama.
 I called the softer painting “Annelise’s View” and the more dramatic painting “Jeff’s View.”
-When I brought them over to the house for the “choosing moment”, Jeff threw open then door and said, “We won’t keep you in suspense: We want them both!”
-Comment dites-vous “awesome”?!?!
+When I brought them over to the house for the “choosing moment”, Jeff threw open the door and said, “We won’t keep you in suspense: We want them both!”
+Comment dites-Vous “awesome”?!?!